Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Infinite-dimension affinity of generalized Fisher information

-The proof for the second order functional $\mathcal{K}$ is a little more involved, because $\mathcal{K}^j(\nu^j)$ does not admit such an easy rewriting in terms of a trace involving $\Gamma^j$.
-We rely on the auxiliary functionals introduced in Appendix~\ref{sec:on the fisher dissipation and aux}.
-Recall that using the derivation operators $\partial^N_{b_k}$ and $\partial_{b_k}$ defined in~\eqref{eq:defpartialNbk}, $\mathcal{K}^j$ can be written
+The proof for the second order functional $K^\partial$ is a little more involved, because $\mathcal{K}^j(\nu^j)$ does not admit such an easy rewriting in terms of a trace involving $\Gamma^j$.
+We rely on the other functional $K^\partial_{1/2}$ involving a square root introduced in Section~\ref{sec:on the fisher dissipation and aux}.
+Recall that it is defined by